 This condition is caused in part by a bacteria called Cutibacterium acnes (previously called Propionibacterium acnes).
 This bacteria helps to clog pores leading to an accumulation of sebum, which in turn causes inflammation.
 Other factors such as makeup, stress, heredity, diet, lifestyle, friction, and hormones can also contribute to clogging your pores.

-Treatments can be broken down into internal therapies and external therapies.
-Internal therapies include treatments such as oral antibiotics, birth control pills. and Accutane, while external therapies include topical antibiotics, Isolaz, and photodynamic therapy (PDT).
+Getting rid of acne is not always easy.
+Treatment can be broken down into internal treatments and external treatments.
+Internal treatments include medications such as oral antibiotics, birth control pills. and Accutane, while external treatments include topical antibiotics, laser, Morpheus8 RF microneedling, Isolaz, and photodynamic therapy (PDT).

 At our dermatoloigst-led Edmonton acne clinic, we first treat patients with active acne using a step-wise approach, depending on severity.
 If mild, we can start with a topical antibiotic, or a topical retinoid like tretinoin if the patient has comedones (whiteheads and blackheads).
 Some examples of commonly used topical medications include Tactupump Forte and Biacna.
 If more severe, we can use oral antibiotics like tetracycline, doxycycline, minocycline, and erythromycin, or birth control in women.
 Some women will respond to medications that block the testosterone receptor such as spironolactone.
 Some other popular treatments include chemical peels, HydraFacial MD, blue light, radiofrequency microneedling (Morpheus8), or laser.

 If you just have one spot, our doctors can do a spot treatment with a tiny injection of cortisone to clear that spot in many cases.
 However, care must be taken to avoid injecting too much cortisone to avoid indenting the skin.